 Effects of Imatinib (Gleevec) on GIST Cells

 GSI asked Jonathan C. Trent, M.D.
 Ph.D. several questions about the effects of Gleevec treatment on the cells within gastrointestinal stromal tumors.
-Dr. Trent is an internist and an Assistant Professor of Medicine in the Department of Sarcoma Medical Oncology at M.D.
-Anderson Cancer Center in Houston, Texas.
+Dr. Trent is a medical oncologist at the Sylvester Cancer University of Miami.
 GIST is one of his main interests in his practice and in his research.

 Read a recent free-access summary paper on GIST authored by Dr. Trent and others, click this link: